kb-dk/solr-and-snippets/README.md

 * doc -- the name of the document to be rendered or transformed
 * c   -- if there are more sub-collections inside the data set, c is the name of the dirctory where doc is to be retrieved.
 Default is 'texts' for ADL, other are 'periods' and 'authors'
+* path -- the collection, file-path and node ID in the notation described above.
 * op  -- is the operation to be performed upon the document doc.
 Possible op are
-  * 'render' which implies that doc is transformed into HTML. http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=render&c=adl
+  * 'render' which implies that doc is transformed into HTML. http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=render&c=adl (synonymously using path instead of doc and collection(c))  http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?path=adl-texts-aakjaer01val-root&op=render)
   * 'solrize' which returns a solr <add> ... </add> which is ready to be sent to SOLR.
 C.f., http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=solrize&c=adl
   * 'facsimile' which returns a HTML document with images of the pages.
-Since we introduced OSD, it is only used for PDF generation. http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=facsimile&c=adl
+Since we introduced OSD, it is only used for PDF generation. http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=facsimile&c=adl (or synonymously http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?path=adl-texts-aakjaer01val-root&op=facsimile)
   * 'toc' returns a HTML table of contents http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=toc&c=adl
 * id  -- the id of a part inside the doc which is to be treated.
 * q -- assuming that 'q' is the query, the present.xq is labelling the hits in the text